 With any of these sales buying signals, noticing one of them alone is probably not enough of an indicator that a prospect is definitely going to buy.
 But when you start to see more than one of them throughout a sales process, that’s when you start to get a sense that it’s pretty solid opportunity.

 So there you have it.
-Now you know 7 sales buying signals to look for.
-Which of these signals have you noticed recently?
-Which ones will you be looking out for in the future?
-Be sure to share below in the comment section to get involved in the conversation.
+Now you know the top signals that a prospect is going to purchase.
+Which of these buying signals are you going to watch out for during your next sales conversation?
+Be sure to share your thoughts in the comments section below to join the conversation.

 Enjoyed this article?
 Please share away!